Lydia Watson1

 Citations

 Hon.
-George Nigel Hannington Emslie1
+George Nigel Hannington Emslie, Lord Emslie1

 M, #236369, b.
 17 April 1947

 Hon.
-George Nigel Hannington Emslie was born on 17 April 1947.1 He is the son of George Carlyle Emslie, Baron Emslie and Lilias Ann Mailer Hannington.2 He married Heather Ann Davis, daughter of Arthur Frank Davis, in 1973.1
+George Nigel Hannington Emslie, Lord Emslie was born on 17 April 1947.1 He is the son of George Carlyle Emslie, Baron Emslie and Lilias Ann Mailer Hannington.2 He married Heather Ann Davis, daughter of Arthur Frank Davis, in 1973.1

 Hon.
-George Nigel Hannington Emslie usually went by his middle name of Nigel.1 He was educated at Edinburgh Academy, Edinburgh, Midlothian, Scotland.1 He was educated at Trinity College, Glenalmond, Perthshire, Scotland.1 He graduated from Gonville and Caius College, Cambridge University, Cambridge, Cambridgeshire, England, with a Bachelor of Arts (B.A.).1 He graduated from University of Edinburgh, Edinburgh, Midlothian, Scotland, with a Bachelor of Law (LL.B.).1 He was admitted to Advocate in 1972.1 He was standing junior counsel for the Forestry Commission Scotland and the Department of Agriculture and Fisheries Scotland between 1981 and 1982.1 He was standing junior counsel for the Inland Revenue Scotland between 1982 and 1986.1 He was invested as a Queen's Counsel (Q.C.)
-[Scotland] in 1986.1 He held the office of Dean of the Faculty of Advocates between 1997 and 2001.1 He lived in 1999 at 20 Inverleith Place, Edinburgh, Midlothian, Scotland.1 He was styled as Lord Emslie [Scottish Law Lord] in 2001.1 He held the office of Lord of Session in 2001.1 He has a son and two daughters.1
+George Nigel Hannington Emslie, Lord Emslie usually went by his middle name of Nigel.1 He was educated at Edinburgh Academy, Edinburgh, Midlothian, ScotlandG.1 He was educated at Trinity College, Glenalmond, Perthshire, ScotlandG.1 He graduated from Gonville and Caius College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, with a Bachelor of Arts (B.A.)1 He graduated from University of Edinburgh, Edinburgh, Midlothian, ScotlandG, with a Bachelor of Laws (LL.B.)1 He was admitted to the Faculty of Advocates in 1972.1 He was standing junior counsel for the Forestry Commission Scotland and the Department of Agriculture and Fisheries Scotland between 1981 and 1982.1 He was standing junior counsel for the Inland Revenue Scotland between 1982 and 1986.1 He was appointed Queen's Counsel (Q.C.)
+[Scotland] in 1986.1 He held the office of Dean of the Faculty of Advocates between 1997 and 2001.1 He lived in 1999 at 20 Inverleith Place, Edinburgh, Midlothian, ScotlandG.1 He held the office of Lord of Session [Scotland] in 2001.1 He was styled as Lord Emslie [Scottish Law Lord] in 2001.1 He has a son and two daughters.1

 Citations